 I decided to try out out this this practice of mindfulness and presence for a day.

 I Try Out Presence

 When I was walking to the bus, I noticed and knew I was walking to the bus.
-When I was eating my lunch, I noticed and knew I was eating lunch.
+And when I was eating my lunch, I noticed and knew I was eating lunch.
 When I was feeling anxious, I noticed and knew I was feeling anxious.
-When I was having problems falling asleep, I noticed and knew I was having problems falling to sleep.
+And when I was having problems falling asleep, I noticed and knew I was having problems falling to sleep.
 When I felt especially ashamed over a mistake, I noticed and knew I was feeling ashamed.
-When I felt sad, I noticed and knew that I was feeling sad.
+And when I felt sad, I noticed and knew that I was feeling sad.
 I accepted and was with myself in all of these moments.